Working With Students With Disabilities

 Ursinus College is committed to providing reasonable accommodations to students with physical and/or learning disabilities who have met the College’s admissions requirements and are eligible to receive accommodations under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 Our goal is to ensure that students with disabilities have an equal opportunity to succeed in our rigorous and competitive environment.
 Compliance with the law does not mean that our admissions standards have been lowered or that our academic demands have been or will be reduced.

-Students with a disability who are requesting accommodations must self-identify to the Disability Services offices within the Ursinus Institute for Student Success, provide the appropriate documentation, and complete the accommodation process.
+Students with a disability who are requesting accommodations must self-identify to the Office of Disability and Access, provide the appropriate documentation, and complete the accommodation process.

-However, a student’s diagnosis/disability will not be disclosed.
-The student has a right to confidentiality and Disability Services will make every effort to maintain the confidentiality of the individual’s diagnosis.
+A student’s diagnosis/disability will not be disclosed.
+The student has a right to confidentiality and Disability and Access will make every effort to maintain the confidentiality of the individual’s diagnosis.
+The team will share functional impacts that the student is dealing with in order to best support the student.